John Chowning: Early life

-The first instrument Chowning learned was violin, which he picked up after finding an old one in the attic of his family home.
-He then later got drum lessons in high school.
-The Korean War had begun by the time he graduated, and instead of enlisting, Chowning auditioned for the Navy School of Music in Washington DC, which led to him performing in an 18-piece band on a Mediterranean aircraft carrier.
-After the war, Chowning graduated from Wittenberg University with a Bachelor of Music in 1959.
-He studied music composition for two years (1959–61) with Nadia Boulanger in Paris and received his D.M.A. in 1966 from Stanford, where he studied under Leland Smith.
-He was the founding director in 1975 of the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University.
+The first instrument Chowning learned was the violin, which he picked up after finding one in the attic of his family home; he then studied drums in high school.
+The Korean War had begun by the time he graduated, and instead of enlisting, Chowning auditioned for the Navy School of Music, which led to him performing in an 18-piece band on a Mediterranean aircraft carrier.
+After the war, Chowning graduated from Wittenberg University with a Bachelor of Music degree in 1959.
+He studied music composition with Nadia Boulanger in Paris from 1959 to 1961 before enrolling at Stanford, where he received his Doctor of Musical Arts degree in 1966, studying under Leland Smith.
+He was the founding director of the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford, established in 1975.

-Chowning also worked for a number of years at IRCAM, in Paris and was an influential reference point in the founding of the French centre, with repeated meetings and exchanges with Pierre Boulez in the 1970s, and subsequently with Chowning's presence in musical projects in the late 1970s and 1980s.
+Chowning also worked for a number of years at IRCAM in Paris, and he and CCRMA were influential reference points in the founding of the French centre, with Chowning having repeated meetings and exchanges with Pierre Boulez in the 1970s.

-Private life

-Chowning married Elisabeth Keller and they had two children, John and Marianne.
-John's second marriage is to Maureen (Doody) Tiernay and they had one child named James Scott.

-Famous compositions

-One of Chowning's most famous pieces is called Stria (1977).
-It was commissioned by IRCAM for the Institute's first major concert series called Perspectives of the 20th Century.
-His composition was noted for its inharmonic sounds due to his famous FM algorithm and his use of the golden mean (1.618...) in music.

-Other famous compositions include Turenas (1972), which was one of the first electronic compositions to have the illusion of sounds moving in a 360-degree space.
-With Phoné (1980–1981), he became the first to put FM over voice synthesis.